Car Payment Free

 If you had the time to build something, what would you make?
 Where would it be and what tools would you use?

 Now think of all of the reasons you aren't doing it.
 What would you have to change about the way you live?

 Take a minute to glimpse into the life of Shawn James and his videos at myselfreliance.com.
 It's pretty . . .

 When the system has failed to be equitable, what do you do?
 What do you do when ACCESS, PARTICIPATION, COMMON OWNERSHIP, and HEALTHY COMMUNITIES are not distributed?

 A group in Detroit (the Detroit Digital Justice Coalition) is serious about doing something.
 They are building it themselves.

-Take 12 minutes and watch this video from an article . . .
+Take 12 minutes and watch this video from . . .